Working with Contractors

 We will package the bid divisions in a manner conducive to attracting as many local contractors as possible.
 At WBC, we understand the importance of local involvement from a political perspective as well as for the convenience of warranty and maintenance issues.

-Winkelman Building Corporation will conduct pre-bid meetings, intended to present the project in general terms and explain the design/build bid package process to trade contractors.
+Winkelman Building Co.
+LLC will conduct pre-bid meetings, intended to present the project in general terms and explain the design/build bid package process to trade contractors.
 During this meeting we will also outline our expectations relating to staffing needs and schedule adherence so there is no misunderstanding if they are selected.

 The trade contractor's bid will be closely reviewed for compliance with construction documents and schedules.
 Each trade contractor will be interviewed regarding his approach and commitment to the job prior to executing a contract.